juntao/arenztopia/content/tourism.md

 # Arenztopia City

 Arenztopia City was founded in 1565.
 It is a very large city with a great reputation.
 It contains countless fun things and a wealth of different experiences.
-[See a map](/ArenztopiaCityCenterMap.pdf)
+[See a map of the city center](/ArenztopiaCityCenterMap.pdf)

 ## Hotels